All posts

 Skip the learning curve

-AdFlint runs Google, Meta, and LinkedIn campaigns from one dashboard — no ad accounts to set up, no markup on spend, and a free tier to test the approach.
+AdFlint runs Google, Meta, and LinkedIn campaigns from one dashboard — connect your own accounts in one click, no markup on spend, and a free tier to test the approach.